Frogman: Wartime operations

 The British Royal Navy had captured an Italian human torpedo during a failed attack on Malta; they developed a copy called the Chariot and formed a unit called the Experimental Submarine Flotilla, which later merged with the Special Boat Service.
 A number of Chariot operations were attempted, most notably Operation Title in October 1942, an attack on the German battleship Tirpitz, which had to be abandoned when a storm hit the fishing boat which was towing the Chariots into position.
 Operation Principal in January 1943 was an attack by eight Chariots on La Maddalena and Palermo harbours; although all the Chariots were lost, the new Italian cruiser Ulpio Traiano was sunk.
 The last and most successful British operation resulted in sinking two liners in Phuket harbour in Thailand in October 1944.
 Royal Navy divers did not use fins until December 1942.

+Late in the war, the Imperial Japanese Navy formed a Special Attack Unit of suicide divers, called Fukuryu ("crouching dragons").
+They were to be armed with a 10kg mine on a long pole for use against Allied landing craft.
+Equipment consisted of a loose wet suit, a large rigid helmet and tanks attached back and front.
+It was intended that in the event of an invasion (Operation Downfall), they could wait underwater for up to ten hours, close to the shore and protected from bombardments by submerged concrete shelters.
+A training program was run at Kawatana and Yokosuka, during which there were many fatal accidents caused by the rudimentary equipment.
+Some 1,200 divers had completed the course by the end of the war, with a further 2,800 still in training.

 Wartime developments

 In 1933 Italian companies were already producing underwater oxygen rebreathers, but the first diving set known as SCUBA was invented in 1939 by Christian Lambertsen, who originally called it the Lambertsen Amphibious Respirator Unit (LARU) and patented it in 1940.
 He later renamed it the Self Contained Underwater Breathing Apparatus, which, contracted to SCUBA, eventually became the generic term for both open circuit and rebreather autonomous underwater breathing equipment.

 Lambertsen demonstrated it to the Office of Strategic Services (OSS) (after already being rejected by the U.S. Navy) in a pool at a hotel in Washington D.C.
 OSS not only bought into the concept, they hired Lambertsen to lead the program and build up the dive element of their Maritime Unit.
 The OSS was the predecessor of the Central Intelligence Agency; the maritime element still exists inside the CIA's Special Activities Division.

 John Spence, an enlisted member of the U.S. Navy, was the first man selected to join the OSS group.